PhD (Anthropology) BA Hons (Anthropology & Archaeology) James Cook University of North Queensland

-Julie joined CAEPR in 2006 and is researching Indigenous cultures of work and aspiration in urban contexts and development initiatives in remote Torres Strait.
+Julie is an anthropologist currently researching Indigenous cultures of work and achievement in professional contexts and development initiatives in remote Torres Strait.

-Julie Co-Convenes (with Dr Janet Hunt) ANTH8045 Australian Indigenous Development and ANTH8046 Introduction to Australian Indigenous Development
+Julie Co-Convenes (with Dr Janet Hunt) INDG8001 Australian Indigenous Development and INDG8002 Introduction to Australian Indigenous Development (Advanced)

 CAEPR publications & research outputs